deriv-bots/derivrobots/README.md

 I created this combo to help people so that they can test more bot and they can find out their best-suited bot for their own.
 Not only this but all the upcoming future premium bots also free for you.If you like you can get the combo offer.

-If you want to get bot/strategy one by one, Contact me through derivkingnato@gmail.com OR by WhatsApp https://254103601101
+If you want to get bot/strategy one by one, Contact me through derivkingnato@gmail.com

 # Tips